bitaddict-ab/arassync/README.md

 #### How to run tests

- * Start VisualStudio.cmd.
- * Enter login/password if required.
+ * Run 'arassync login' and enter login/password if required.
- * Use the built-in test runner in VS2015, i.e. right click a test-project/-class/-method and select 'run unit test(s)'.
+ * Run Scripts\UnitTests.cmd (some are more like integration tests)

+You can also run them from within Visual Studio by installing right-clicking a project.

+Tests aare currently a mix of MSTest and NUnit framework, but we plan to migrate fully to NUnit.

 #### Deployment instructions

- * Run 'arassync copydll -db=[DBID]' to build and copy DLLs to web application
+ * Run 'arassync deploy --db=[DBID]' to build and copy DLLs to web application
- * Update C:/Program Files (x86)/[aras]/server/method-config.xml and add copied DLLs (and using BitAddict.Aras)
- * Run 'arassync import -db=[DBID]' to update database objects
+ * Run 'arassync import --db=[DBID]' to update database objects

  Use 'arassync forall \<command> \<args>' to run a command for all features (i.e subdirs with 'amlsync.json') in repo.